 Small Dog Electronics has long been concerned about its footprint on the Earth.
 We started recycling electronics on a small scale many years ago, but ewaste (electronic waste) has grown to be a major problem on a global scale.
 According to the EPA, 250 million computers will become obsolete in the next five years, due to the speed of technological advances.
 As such, the disposal rate of electronic material increases at an alarming pace every year.

 We strive to maintain environmentally healthy business practices, including reducing our waste, reducing energy consumption, carpooling to work, among other things!
 By 2004, we wanted to expand our commitment to the environment, and so we began a local ewaste recycling program through our Vermont retail stores.

 In 2007, we initiated a free recycling day in honor of Earth Day on April 22.
 We recycled over 55 tons of ewaste in one day in the event's inaugural year.
 In 2008 and 2009, our event brought in over 130 tons over the span of 5 hours.
 Our 2010 events in So.
-Burlington, VT and Manchester, NH brought in over 100 tons from 1,800 carloads.
+Burlington, VT and other locations brought in over 100 tons from 1,800 carloads.

 In whole, the Small Dog Electronics eWaste Initiative is an effort to:

 - Help people by giving them a place to recycle their electronics

 - Spread the word to people and businesses about the harmful effects of electronic waste if not properly disposed of or recycled

 - Help prevent the dumping of toxic wastes at home and abroad